wevote/WebApp/docs/contributing/CONTRIBUTING_STANDARDS.md

 ## Reporting bugs as member of the engineering team

-* We use Jira to track issues with the We Vote website and mobile Apps, thanks to [Atlassian, the makers of Jira](https://www.atlassian.com/software/views/open-source-license-request#/), and their support for open source projects.
+* We use Jira to track issues with the WeVote website and mobile Apps, thanks to [Atlassian, the makers of Jira](https://www.atlassian.com/software/views/open-source-license-request#/), and their support for open source projects.
 * If you're actively working on an issue, please mark it as "Fix in Progress" and assign the issue to yourself.
     * Please only "take" one issue at a time, unless you speak to the Engineering Manager first.
 * Please keep the team updated on the work you are doing by attending our weekly stand-up meeting, or post a note in the #coding Slack channel.